 From the records that we have of James McDermott’s early life in South Boston we know that he was closely connected with Alexander Clark, and it’s quite possible that we might learn something from a taking closer look at this compatriot of James’s.

 There are very few historical record sources for Irish immigrants in the 1820’s.
-As with James McDermott, Alexander Clark first showed up in the Street Directories and in a few baptismal records from Holy Name church.
+Alexander Clark first showed up in the 1820 Census for the 12th Ward of Boston.
+He had a wife and two female children under the age of ten.
+There were some Street Directory listings and a few baptismal records from Holy Name church.
 But there is one other very valuable source that enables us to piece together a more comprehensive view of his life.

 The Catholic Archdiocese of Boston Archives holds partial records of St. Augustine’s Graveyard in South Boston including lot sales (between 1840-1859), burials (1850-1859), and typed copies of gravestones inscriptions (1819-1850).
 Alex Clark had purchased a family plot at St. Augustine’s in 1827, and his gravestones were among those that were notated.

 Alexander was born around 1795, so he was younger than James (born around 1792).
 His wife Honour Fox was born in 1799 a few years after Nancy Maliff (James’ wife) – so these couples were essentially of the same generation.
-We know that the Clarks were married in Ireland since the 1855 Census reveals that their first daughter, Catherine, was born there in 1819.
-There is also a baptismal record for their son Michael, on June 17, 1821 in Shrule Parish, County Longford.
-However they were in Boston by 1822 when their son Patrick was born.
-We also have learned that James and his family arrived in September of 1822 after spending a year in Halifax following their daughter Ann’s birth in September of 1821.
-One has to wonder, given their close relationship in South Boston, if perhaps they had emigrated together.
+We know that the Clarks, like the McDermotts, were married in Ireland since an 1855 Census revealed that their first daughter, Catherine, was born there in 1818.
+However they had arrived in Boston by 1820 before their son Patrick was born.
+We also have learned that James and his family arrived shortly after in September of 1822 after spending some time in Halifax following their daughter Ann’s birth on August 15th of 1821.
+One certainly wonders if they might have known each other other in Ireland .

 As noted earlier, at the birth of the Clarks’ next son William, in 1824, Ann McDermott was asked to be a sponsor.
 Two years later Alex Clark and James McDermott went in together on the purchase of the property on the corner of A St. and 3rd.
-I have not been able to determine if this property had an existing two family house on it.
+Apparently this property had an existing two family house on it.
 The deed describes only the location of the 72’x 40’ lot “together with all the privileges and appurtenences thereto belonging”.
 Appurtenences can refer both to anything physically attached to the land, as well as abstract rights passed along with it.
-The two men payed over a thousand dollars for the property.
-That would seem an exorbitant sum for only a small lot with no house in 1826.
+But the two men had payed over a thousand dollars for the property, and in 1826 that would have been an exorbitant sum for a tiny lot with no house .

 In December of 1826 the Clarks had another daughter, whom they named Mary, a joyous occasion no doubt, but one that was blunted when their son Michael, who had just turned six, died in August of 1827.
 The cause was listed as “Sunstroke”.
 It was probably at this point that Alex purchased the burial plot at St Augustines.
 The Clarks went on to have two other children – Alexander in 1829 and Margaret in 1831.
 By 1836 Alex was no longer working in the glass factories.
 Instead he was a “wagoner” (aka Teamster), hauling goods for whatever commercial enterprise needed his services.

 It was also about this time that Alex’s younger brother William started appearing in the Directories, living nearby, usually on 3rd or 4th Street.
 William was born in 1805, a good decade after Alex.
 It is unclear exactly when he arrived in Boston.
 There was a William Clark in the 1830 Census (Male 20-30 yrs) living in South Boston with what would appear to be his wife (Female 20-30 years).
-However there is also a marriage record from Holy Name church in July of 1837 of the wedding of William Clark to Anne Skelly.
-We don’t know if either one of these was Alexander’s brother , but we do know William’s wife’s name was Ann.
+From later records we know that William’s wife’s name was Ann.

 On June 24, 1839 Alexander’s wife Honour died.
 She was interred with her son Michael at St Augustine’s.
 Amazingly that monument is still standing and in excellent shape.